ReliSA/CRCE/README.md

 ## Build

+On linux or similar, the `./build.bash` script in project root directory can be used to perform these build steps.
+See top of script source for parameters tweaking the build.

 1. `crce-parent` in `/pom` directory
 2. `shared-build-settings` in `/build`
 3. everything in `/third-party` (bash: `.../third-party$ for d in * ; do cd $d; mvn clean install; cd .. ; done`)
 4. `crce-core-reactor` in `/core`
 5. `crce-modules-reactor` in `/modules`

-On linux, step 3. can be perfomed via `.../third-party$ for d in * ; do cd $d ; mvn clean install ; cd .. ; done`.
 In case of maven error "Received fatal alert: protocol_version", use `mvn -Dhttps.protocols=TLSv1.2 ...` after https://stackoverflow.com/a/50924208/261891.
 Forbidden hack to speed up build: `-Dmaven.test.skip=true`.

 ### Build docker image

 1. Build `crce-modules-reactor` in `/deploy` by running `mvn clean install`
 1. Build the project (as described previously)
-2. Run `mvn pax:directory` in `/deploy` dir to collect all bundles into the `/target/pax-runner-dir/bundles/`
+2. Run `mvn pax:directory` in `/deploy` dir to collect all bundles into the `/target/pax-runner-dir/bundles/` ; disregard possible Pax complaints.
 3. Build docker image with `docker build . -t <image-tag>` (possibly via `sudo`)

 ## Start up